Str8tdr0p/Simulated_Reality/README.md

 #### **6. Conclusion**

-The forensic evidence confirms the device is operating within a **Second Reality**.
+The forensic evidence shows the device is operating within a **Second Reality**.
 The simulation node intercepts physical inputs, grants itself root privileges via a pre-staged **TCC.db** override at **17:30:58**, and exfiltrates data via a hidden **`utun1`** tunnel to **166.216.154.41**.
 By re-labeling malicious exfiltration as benign background services and using a loop-back mechanism to hide its energy footprint, the node maintains invisibility from native security tools.
 This compromise persists across DFU restores, indicating a persistent firmware-level redirection.

 ---